ADPKD in children

 - Blood in the urine

-About a quarter of children with ADPKD get high blood pressure, but this usually doesn’t cause symptoms.
-It’s important that your child’s blood pressure is monitored, and treated if it becomes high, as we explain later.
+About one in five children with ADPKD get high blood pressure , but this usually doesn’t cause symptoms.
+It’s important that your child’s blood pressure is monitored and treated if it becomes high, however, as we explain later.

-There are some signs that a child might have ADPKD that will progress more quickly.
-These are:
+There are some signs that might suggest that your child’s ADPKD will progress more quickly.
+These are :

 - Having enlarged kidneys